-0.1

-•
+Teaching and learning research

+is applied to teaching practice

+(this is about how you're

+consuming/using existing

+pedagogical research).

+Conducting teaching and

+learning research on one's own

+teaching practice

+6. Evaluation of Systematic participation in 3, 6, 8, 9, 13, 14, 15, 17, 18, 19

+practice and teaching related professional

+continuing development activities

+professional Self-reflection and evaluation

+development leading to changes in teaching

+practice and student outcomes

+Student and peer feedback is

+used to enhance teaching

+practice

+Demonstrates progress towards

+the majority of the professional

+qualities by:

+- Taking ownership and

+management of teaching role

+- Demonstrating effective

+preparation and

+prioritisation

+-

+- Demonstrating commitment

+to continuing professional

+development in discipline

 and teaching and learning

-Responding positively to
+- Responding positively to

 opportunities and new

 approaches

-- Communicating effectively
+Communicating effectively

 in both formal and informal

 contexts

 - Application of professional

--

-•

-is applied to teaching practice (this is about how you're consuming/using existing pedagogical research).
-Conducting teaching and learning research on one's own teaching practice Systematic participation in teaching related professional development activities Self-reflection and evaluation leading to changes in teaching practice and student outcomes Student and peer feedback is used to enhance teaching practice Demonstrates progress towards the majority of the professional qualities by: Taking ownership and management of teaching role Demonstrating effective preparation and prioritisation Demonstrating commitment to continuing professional development in discipline and teaching and learning Responding positively to opportunities and new approaches Communicating effectively in both formal and informal contexts Application of professional ethical practices in work and in teaching contexts
+ethical practices in work and

+in teaching contexts

+Demonstrates progress towards

+developing personal qualities of:

+35 - 510 pm 5 porsonar quarties or.

 - Approaching teaching with

 enthusiasm, passion and

 confidence

 - Demonstrating resilience and

 perseverance in the face of

-obstacles

-- Demonstrating time
+Demonstrating time

 management of self and work

 to ensure others are not

 delayed in their work

-- Demonstrating self-reflective

-evaluation of practices and

-relationships

-- Demonstrating commitment

-and interest in students and